 - the ownership of the dog changes after the 1 July 2009

-- a dog is a regulated dog such as a restricted dog or declared a dangerous or menacing dog.
+- a dog is a regulated dog.
+This could be a restricted dog or declared a dangerous or menacing dog.

-Remember to ensure your pet’s microchip details are up-to-date with your microchip register to help council, the vet or lost animal shelter to reunite you quickly and easily.
-For detailed information, refer to the microchip fact sheet.
+Make sure your pet's microchip details are up-to-date with your microchip register.
+This will help council, the vet or lost animal shelter to reunite you quickly and easily.

 Transferring registration from another council